LowieHuyghe/edmunds-python/docs/http/requestmiddleware.md

 # Request Middleware

 Request Middleware is the proper way of layering your request-handling.
 It lets you add functionality before and after processing the request.

-## Request Middleware

-### Define
+## Define

 Define your Request Middleware like so:
 ```python